 - The University provides information on the estimated cost of living in Edinburgh.

-Applicants to the Full-time MBA with International Exchange can apply to a range of scholarships, as well as funding options from other sources.
+Applicants to the MSc Finance, Technology and Policy can apply to a range of scholarships, as well as funding options from other sources.